 - Radio National ‘Life Matters’ radio program (and podcast) about Kids and Cash

 3. A bit of smart saving to help improve your children’s financial future

-If you can save $100/month, by the time your kids are at university-age, you’ll be able to give them a real boost.
+If you can save $100/month, by the time your kids are at university-age, you’ll be able to give them an important boost.
 If you can save more than that – you might be able to pay for a university degree and save your child from financial pressures while they set up their early career.

-- If you look on Google for “education savings plans” you’ll find additional information.
+- If you look on Google for “education savings plans” you’ll find additional information

-Do your homework carefully before you get started – but here’s the most important thing: Just starting is the hard part – once the savings habit is started, most people don’t even notice the difference.
-However, if you put off education savings for a year, the final amount is much lower.
+Do your homework carefully before you get started – but here’s the most important thing: Just do it!
+Getting started is the hard part – but once the savings habit is started, most people don’t even notice the difference.
+However, if you put off education savings for a year, the final savings is much lower.